itom-project/plugins/AVTVimbaX/docs/AVTVimbaX.rst

 Changelog
 ==========

-* itom setup 1.4.0: This plugin has been compiled using AVT Vimba 1.3.0
-* itom setup 2.0.0: This plugin has been compiled using AVT Vimba 1.3.0
-* itom setup 2.1.0: This plugin has been compiled using AVT Vimba 1.4.0
-* itom setup 2.2.0: This plugin has been compiled using AVT Vimba 2.0
-* itom setup 3.0.0: This plugin has been compiled using AVT Vimba 2.0
-* itom setup 3.1.0: This plugin has been compiled using AVT Vimba 2.1
-* itom setup 3.2.1: This plugin has been compiled using AVT Vimba 2.1
-* itom setup 4.0.0: This plugin has been compiled using AVT Vimba 3.1.0
-* itom setup 4.1.0: This plugin has been compiled using AVT Vimba 3.1.0
-* itom setup 4.3.0: This plugin has been compiled using AVT Vimba 6.0.0
+* itom setup 4.3.0: This plugin has been compiled using AVT VimbaX v1.0.5